-Most BES Cyber Assets and BES Cyber Systems are isolated from external public or untrusted networks.
+Most Because most BES Cyber Assets and BES Cyber Systems are isolated from external public or untrusted networks.
 Because of this, Transient Cyber Assets and Removable Media are a means for cyber-attack.
 Transient Cyber Assets and Removable Media are often the only way to transport files to and from secure areas that are needed to maintain, monitor, or troubleshoot critical systems.
 To protect the BES Cyber Assets and BES Cyber Systems, entities are required to document and implement a plan for how they will manage the use of Transient Cyber Assets and Removable Media.
 The approach of defining a plan allows the Responsible Entity to document the processes that are supportable within its organization and in alignment with its change management processes.

-Transient Cyber Assets and Removable Media are those connected temporarily to: (1) a BES Cyber Asset, (2) a network within an ESP, or (3) a Protected Cyber Asset.
-These assets do not provide BES reliability services and are not part of the BES Cyber Asset to which they are connected.
+Transient Cyber Assets and Removable Media are those devices connected temporarily to: (1) a BES Cyber Asset, (2) a network within an ESP, or (3) a Protected Cyber Asset.
+These assetsTransient Cyber Assets and Removable Media do not provide BES reliability services and are not part of the BES Cyber Asset to which they are connected.
 Examples of these temporarily connected devices include, but are not limited to:

-- Diagnostic test equipment
+- Diagnostic test equipment; - Packet sniffers;

-- Packet sniffers

-- Equipment used for BES Cyber System maintenance

-- Equipment used for BES Cyber System configuration - Equipment used to perform vulnerability assessments
+- Equipment used for BES Cyber System maintenance; - Equipment used for BES Cyber System configuration; or - Equipment used to perform vulnerability assessments.